pjohnson-mn/AzureDevOps-MCP/README.md

 ### Personal Access Token (PAT)

-You'll need to create a Personal Access Token with appropriate permissions:
+For Azure DevOps Services (cloud), you'll need to create a Personal Access Token with appropriate permissions:

 1. Go to your Azure DevOps organization
 2. Click on your profile icon in the top right